NCT05261139

 If the child or teen is interested in participating, the study team will schedule a screening visit to determine if he/she can join the study.

-The child or teen will receive the study medicine as oral tablets.
+The child or teen will receive the study medicine as oral tablets or powder.
 The first dose will be given at the study site.
 Subsequent doses will be taken at home twice daily over the next 5 days, for a total of 10 doses.

 The child or teen will be enrolled in the study for about 5 weeks, and they will need to attend at least 8 study visits.
 These may include a combination of in-person visits at the clinic or your home, or remote visits over the telephone or computer.